-&lt;sup>11 The third element required for there to be a deprivation of liberty, state imputability, will always be satisfied.
+13 The third element required for there to be a deprivation of liberty, state imputability, will always be satisfied.

-&lt;sup>12 See Redcar & Cleveland Borough Council v PR & Ors [2019] EWHC 2305 (Fam) at paragraph 40, although Hayden J in Southend-on-Sea Borough Council v Meyers [2019] EWHC 399 (Fam) considered that - in that case - such an order would not amount to a deprivation of liberty, but rather a (justified) interference with Mr Meyers' Article 8 rights.

-See Wakefield Metropolitan District Council & Anor v DN & Anor [2019] EWHC 2306 (Fam).
+14 See Redcar & Cleveland Borough Council v PR & Ors [2019] EWHC 399 (Fam) at paragraph 40, although Hayden J in Southend-on-Sea Borough Council v Meyers [2019] EWHC 399 (Fam) considered that - in that case - such an order would not amount to a deprivation of liberty, but rather a (justified) interference with Mr Meyers' Article 8 rights.
+15 The clearest and strongest doubts were expressed, obiter, by Lieven J in Cumbria.
+Northumberland Tyne & Wear NHS Foundation Trust & Anor v EG [2021] EWHC 2990 (Fam); see also Wakefield Metropolitan District Council & Anor v DN & Anor [2019] EWHC 2306 (Fam).
 In Mazhar v Birmingham Community Healthcare Foundation NHS Trust & Ors [2020] EWCA Civ 1377, the Court of Appeal declined to rule definitively on the subject, noting (at paragraph 52) that: "[t]he preponderance of authority at first instance supports the existence of this jurisdiction, but there is some authority to the contrary.
 There is also uncertainty as to whether it is permissible in urgent situations to depart from the Winterwerp criteria, in particular the requirement for medical evidence.
 The qualification in Winterwerp itself ('except in emergency cases') suggests that some limited departure may be permissible, although more recent decisions of the European Court have not repeated that qualification."

-English terms, to have a mental disorder).
-Mental capacity is logically distinct to mental disorder.
+this context include that that the person must reliably be shown to be of 'unsound mind' (or, in English terms, to have a mental disorder).
+16 Mental capacity 17 is logically distinct to mental disorder.
 If there is no evidence to suggest that the person has a mental disorder warranting confinement, then it is suggested that there can be no basis upon which to ask the court for an order which will have the effect of depriving them of their liberty.
 If there is reason to believe that the person may have a mental disorder, then if the position is an emergency, it is legitimate to ask for an order depriving them of their liberty even though there is not yet the 'objective medical evidence' required to satisfy deprivation of liberty for purposes of Article 5(1)(e) ECHR.
-Any orders made in such a case should be made for as short a period as possible to enable the necessary investigations to be carried out and, if the deprivation of liberty is to continue, to secure the necessary medical evidence to comply with Article 5(1)(e) ECHR.
+18 Any orders made in such a case should be made for as short a period as possible to enable the necessary investigations to be carried out and, if the deprivation of liberty is to continue, to secure the necessary medical evidence to comply with Article 5(1)(e) ECHR.